TudorOrban/Angust/README.md

-**Reast**
+**Angust**

-Reast is a GUI framework that aims to brings Rust GUI development closer to web development.
+Angust is a GUI framework that aims to brings Rust GUI development closer to web development.